-- Emissions from the operation of assets that are leased by the reporting organization in the reporting year and not already included in the reporting organization's scope 1 or scope 2 inventories have been included in scope 3 emissions. - These are also known as upstream leased assets. - If the organisation who have leased the space is small or are unable to provide the information, an average data method was used to calculate the emissions. - The calculations are based on floor space and the building type leased.
+- Emissions from the operation of assets that are owned by the reporting organization (acting as lessor) and leased to other entities in the reporting year that are not all included in scope 1 or scope 2 emissions have been included in scope 3 emissions (downstream leased assets). - Emissions from the operation of assets that are leased by the reporting organization in the reporting year and not already included in the reporting organization's scope 1 or scope 2 inventories have been included in scope 3 emissions (upstream leased assets). - If the organisation who have leased the space is small or are unable to provide the information, an average data method was used to calculate the emissions. - The calculations are based on floor space and the building type leased.
 For example, if it is an office, retail store or warehouse.
 If additional information is known, such as whether the warehouse is refrigerated or the electricity provider is known then this is included in the study. - It is assumed all spaces leased rely on natural gas and electricity. - For future calculations, the amount of energy consumed per square foot will be taken into account for each leased asset as well as the source of electricity.